MicheleTobias/Geospatial-Data-Visualization/README.md

 Now, if we want to explore stream segments by their length, we'll be working with Ratio Data.
 Interval Data is dealt with in very similar ways, so we'll skip that for now.
 The length of the stream segments in meters is stored in the *Length_Meters* column.

+Let's explore the stream segments by length:

-Open the *Layer Properties* for the *Flowlines* data once again and go back to the *Style tab*.
+* Open the *Layer Properties* for the *Flowlines* data once again and go back to the *Style tab*.
 (You've done this 3 times now, which pretty much makes you a pro!)

-Change the drop-down at the top to *Graduated*.
+* Change the drop-down at the top to *Graduated*.
 (See!
 I told you we'd get there!)
 Looking at this new dialog, you might start to see some similarities to the other interfaces we've worked with so far.

-From the *Column* drop-down, pick *Length_Meters*.
+* From the *Column* drop-down, pick *Length_Meters*.

-Set the *Color Ramp* to *Blues*.
-Note that you can chance the classification method with the Mode drop-down under the white box on the left and the number of classes on the right.
-Let's leave the Mode as *Equal Interval* and the number of *Classes* as 5.
+* Set the *Color Ramp* to *Blues*.
+Note that you can change the classification method with the *Mode* drop-down under the white box on the left and the number of classes on the right.
+Let's leave the *Mode* as *Equal Interval* and the number of *Classes* as 5.
 For each dataset you work with, you will want to think about which options make the most sense for your data.

 ![alt text](https://github.com/MicheleTobias/Geospatial-Data-Visualization/blob/master/images/Line_Ratio_Interface_EqualInterval.PNG "Interface showing Equal Interval classes")

-Click *Classify*.
+* Click *Classify*.
 Notice that the color ramp has low values in a light color and higher values in a darker color.
-This makes sense for our data, but if you needed the ramp reversed, click the Invert check box near the Color Ramp selector.
+This makes sense for our data, but if you needed the ramp reversed, click the *Invert* check box near the Color Ramp selector.

 ![alt text](https://github.com/MicheleTobias/Geospatial-Data-Visualization/blob/master/images/Line_Ratio_EqualInterval.PNG "Map showing the results of the equal interval classification - mostly one color")

-Click *Apply* to see how this looks.
+* Click *Apply* to see how this looks.
 Yikes!
 Almost everything appears to have fallen in the first category.
 Let's investigate.
 Click the *Histogram* tab just above the box showing the classes.
 If it appears to be blank, click the *Load Values* button.
 It seems that indeed most of our lengths are generally small with a few larger ones.
 Maybe a new classification scheme is in order.

 ![alt text](https://github.com/MicheleTobias/Geospatial-Data-Visualization/blob/master/images/Line_Ratio_Interface_Histogram.PNG "Histogram interface")

-Click back to the *Classes* tab instead of the *Histogram*.
+* Click back to the *Classes* tab instead of the *Histogram*.
 Pick *Natural Breaks (Jenks)* from the *Mode* drop-down.
 The classes should automatically update.
 Click the *Apply* button to see what it did.
 This looks better to help us see the variation in the data.

 ![alt text](https://github.com/MicheleTobias/Geospatial-Data-Visualization/blob/master/images/Line_Ratio_NaturalBreaks.PNG "Map showing the results of the Natural Breaks classification - more color variation")

-**Bonus**
-The example we've been working through shows all the line segments, regardless of whether they are streams or irrigation ditches.
+**Bonus:** The example we've been working through shows all the line segments, regardless of whether they are streams or irrigation ditches.
 What if we just want to show the streams?

 Back in the *Layer Properties' Style Tab*, notice that to the right of the *Column* drop-down is a button with a Greek epsilon (a scrip E).
 Click the *Epsilon* button to open the *Expression Dialog*.
 (This looks pretty familiar by now, right?)